enthought/traits-futures/docs/source/guide/threading.rst

 concurrent (and especially multithreaded) code.

--   **Never execute GUI code off the main thread.** With a few documented exceptions, most GUI objects should not be manipulated off the main thread.
+-   **Never execute GUI code off the main thread.** With a few documented exceptions, most GUI objects should only ever be manipulated on the main thread.
 For example, a call to ``QLabel.setText`` that occurs on a worker thread may cause a crash or traceback, or may be completely fine until your application is deployed on a customer's machine.
-The main thing to be aware of here is that with Traits and TraitsUI, it's very easy to *accidentally* make a change that triggers a GUI update off the main thread.
+It's important to be aware that the Traits observation mechanisms together with the way that most TraitsUI editors work make it easy to *accidentally* make a change that triggers a GUI update from a worker thread.

--   **Whenever possible, avoid making blocking waits on the main thread.**
+-   **Avoid making blocking waits on the main thread.**
-    Within a running GUI, to keep the GUI responsive you want to avoid doing anything on the main thread that will block for more than a small amount of time (say 0.1 seconds).
-When possible, set up your code to react rather than blocking (this is a large part of the principle behind the design of Traits Futures).
-Reacting is preferable to polling; polling is preferable to blocking.
+    To keep a running GUI responsive, avoid doing anything on the main thread that will block for more than a small amount of time (say 0.1 seconds).
+    When possible, set up your code to make asynchronous calls and react to the results of those calls, rather than making synchronous blocking calls on the main thread.
+In brief: reacting is preferable to polling; polling is preferable to blocking.
+(This is one of the key design principles behind Traits Futures.)

--   **Where possible, include a timeout in blocking calls.** If you're making a blocking wait call, consider including a timeout to avoid the possibility of that blocking wait blocking forever.
+-   **Include a timeout in blocking calls.** If you're making a blocking wait call, consider including a timeout to avoid the possibility of that blocking wait blocking forever.
 If you're exposing potentially blocking calls to others in your own API, provide a timeout parameter that